How To Clean and Cook Artichokes (Plus A Starter Recipe!)

 - Place the prepared artichokes into the boiling lemon water.

-- Cover the pot with the lid slightly ajar and cook for about 40 minutes or until tender.
+- Cover with the lid slightly ajar and cook for 30–40 minutes, or until tender.

 - Unsalted butter